 - Copy of your usufruct if you have one registered in Thailand over your property;

-- Copy of children’s birth certificates;
+- As well as a copy of children’s birth certificates;

 - Copy of company registration if it hold property.

 The documents are important as the prenuptial agreement should make the divorce process much easier and cost efficient.
 If you registered a usufruct over the property then you will also have an advantage as this can be used for leverage during a negotiation to avoid costly litigation.
 Likewise see also the divorce agreements as well as child custody in Thailand.

 Property disputes are usually the most common issue with a divorce in Thailand.
 If the property is registered in the name of a business then you need to consider if you will transfer the company or property itself into the name of your wife/husband or if the property is being sold.
 This is normally where there is no prenuptial agreement and the property was jointly owned.
 This occurs in many instances in Issaan where the family or your wife owns the land and you own the house only.
 See the issue of superficies in Thailand in divorce disputes.